Advance-Technologies-Foundation/genai-deployment/README.md

 | `AZURE_EMBEDDING_API_BASE`          | The base URL of your Azure OpenAI endpoint (text embeddings model).
 This is typically in the format https://<your-resource-name>.openai.azure.com.
 It's used to construct full API request URLs. |
 | `AZURE_API_VERSION`          | The version of the Azure OpenAI API to use.
 For example: 2023-07-01-preview.
 This must match a supported version by Azure and may change over time as the API evolves. |

-##### `Default Models`
+##### Default Models

 Set the default models used by GenAI (put model names of the provider that has to be used by default.
-You can teake them from corresponding "openai" or "azure" sections):
+You can take them from corresponding "openai" or "azure" sections):

 | Variable                     | Description                                               |
 |------------------------------|-----------------------------------------------------------|